A Critical Assessment of PINNs and Operator Learning for Geotechnical Engineering: Physics-Informed Neural Networks and Their Computational Cost

-\textbf{Architecture details.} Our PINN uses a fully-connected neural network with 4 hidden layers of 128 neurons each.
-The input layer takes spatiotemporal coordinates $(x, t)$ normalized to $[-1, 1]$.
-We employ sine activation functions (SIREN architecture) with frequency parameter $\omega_0 = 30$ to capture high-frequency wave oscillations---standard ReLU or tanh activations fail to represent oscillatory solutions.
-The output is the scalar field $u(x,t)$.
-Training uses the Adam optimizer with learning rate $10^{-3}$ for 9000 iterations, requiring careful tuning of learning rate schedules and loss weighting coefficients.
+The long training time and residual error are consistent with the competing objectives in the loss function.
+The optimizer minimizes PDE residuals, initial-condition errors, and boundary-condition errors simultaneously, and these terms have different magnitudes during training.
+In this experiment, the PDE residual drops quickly to $10^{-2}$, the boundary-condition term stagnates near $10^{-3}$, and the initial-condition error remains near $10^{-4}$. \citet{Wang2022PINN} describe this behavior as multi-objective imbalance, where training may reduce one part of the loss while leaving another physically important constraint under-satisfied.

-Why does training take so long, and why is accuracy so poor?
-The loss function tries to satisfy three competing objectives simultaneously: minimize PDE violations, match initial conditions, and enforce boundary conditions.
-These terms have vastly different magnitudes.
-In our experiment, the PDE residual drops quickly to $10^{-2}$, but the boundary condition term stagnates at $10^{-3}$ and initial conditions hover around $10^{-4}$.
-The optimizer cannot balance these competing demands effectively.
-Wang et al. \citep{Wang2022PINN} call this the "multi-objective imbalance problem"---solutions satisfy the PDE roughly but violate boundaries, or vice versa.
+Adaptive loss weighting, curriculum learning, and separate networks for different physics components can reduce some PINN training pathologies, but they also add algorithmic choices that must be validated for each problem.
+The finite difference comparison is therefore not only a timing baseline; it also represents a discretization with known consistency, stability, and convergence properties.
+In this benchmark, the FD implementation is about 80 lines, while the PINN implementation exceeds 500 lines and requires extensive hyperparameter tuning.

-Researchers have proposed fixes such as adaptive loss weighting, curriculum learning (train on easier sub-problems first), and separate networks for different physics components.
-These help marginally but add complexity.
-Meanwhile, the finite difference solver---mature technology with 60 years of development---just works.
-Our FD code is 80 lines; the PINN code is 500+ lines plus extensive hyperparameter tuning.
+For forward problems on regular domains with known parameters, the comparison favors finite difference or finite element discretizations whenever those solvers already run in seconds.
+Under such conditions, a 96{,}000$\times$ training slowdown would require a compensating gain in transferability or accuracy that is absent from this benchmark.

-\subsection{Automatic Differentiation and Differentiable Programming}
+\section{Automatic Differentiation and Differentiable Programming}